The Ultimate Guide to Soda Blasting: Everything You Need to Know

 Yes!
 Soda Blasting is considered a non-destructive method for many applications in cleaning, paint stripping, and equipment maintenance.

-Soda blasting is considered safer, and non-hazardous especially when comparing to alternatives like chemical solvents that can be caustic and harmful to your health.
+Soda blasting is considered safe and non-hazardous, especially when comparing to alternatives like chemical solvents that can be caustic and harmful to your health.

-Check out this video to see Dustless Blasting removing powder coating.
+Check out this video to watch powder coating removal with the Dustless Blasting system.

 Is soda blasting just baking soda?

-All baking soda is chemically the same, however, you should purchase soda special manufactured for blasting applications.
+All baking soda is chemically the same, however, you should purchase soda specially manufactured for blasting applications.

 What is better, soda blasting or sandblasting?

 It really depends on the project, the environment, and other factors.
 Soda blasting and sandblasting can be used for a lot of the same applications and projects.
-Blast equipment, like Dustless Blasting, that can provide you with a wide variety of blasting uses, abrasives, and applications to tackle any job is probably your best option.
+Blast equipment that can provide you with a wide variety of blasting uses, abrasives, and applications to tackle any job (like the Dustless Blasting system) is probably your best option.

 Click here to Read our blog post about Soda Blasting vs Sandblasting.